reflectoring/reflectoring.github.io/content/blog/2022/2022-05-27-one-stop-guide-mapstruct.md

 MapStruct provides a powerful integration plugin that reduces the amount of code a user has to write.
 It makes the process of creating bean mappers pretty easy and fast.

-You can refer to all the source codes used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/mapstruct).
+We can refer to all the source codes used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/mapstruct).